edaehn/bitsgalore.github.io/_posts/2021-02-09-four-android-emulators-two-apps.md

 > If you were previously unable to use the Android Emulator because your app depended on ARM binaries, you can now use the Android 9 x86 system image or any Android 11 system image to run your app – it is no longer necessary to download a specific system image to run ARM binaries.
 These Android 9 and Android 11 system images support ARM by default and provide dramatically improved performance when compared to those with full ARM emulation.

 Because of this recommendation, I set up a device with Android 9 (for better comparison with the Android-86 tests) using the x86 image.
-The emulated can then be launched from either Android Studio, or [using the command line](https://developer.android.com/studio/run/emulator-commandline).
+The emulator can then be launched from either Android Studio, or [using the command line](https://developer.android.com/studio/run/emulator-commandline).
 On startup, the emulated device looks like this:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2021/02/android_emulator_startup.png" alt="Home app, Android 9 on Android Emulator.">